PoundKey/Algorithms/JavaScript/README.md

 - Testing Automation --- JavaScript (PhantomJS, Selenium, CapserJS...)
 - Cross Platform Desktop Application: Oh yeah, finally, let us show off some C#.NET, Cocoa Desktop, QT skills, but the answer is... maybe JavaScript...?
 (Node Webkit)

 Gosh Darn it!
-Give me a break!
+Give me a break.

 I miss you all, buddies; and I truly like your syntax candies: Ruby, Python, even those C-family members...
 But sorry, not you, my dear PHP.